How we can help your business

 Each state and territory’s ‘Safe Work’ regulator enforces the WHS/OH&S laws.
 It’s Safe Work or Work Safe, which conducts inspections and imposes penalties on businesses for non-compliance, including regulatory Improvement Notices.

 It doesn’t.
 The law treats psychosocial hazards exactly the same as physical hazards.
-In other words, there is no distinction between an employee slipping on a puddle at work and breaking their arm at work, and developing a stress injury because of overwork.
+In other words, there is no distinction between an employee slipping on a puddle at work and breaking their arm, and developing a stress injury because of overwork.

 WHS law requires you to manage both hazards and risks to the same standard.